Are you hiking the Salkantay? Then, read this useful information.

 The Salkantay Trek is a trekking route in South America that can be used instead of the standard Inca Trail to go to Machu Picchu.
 It offers a distinctive fusion of culture and mysticism that the Peruvians have passionately preserved.
 It also offers a wonderful adventure and extraordinary natural beauty.
 The Salkantay Trek is regarded as one of the top 25 hikes in the world and is bordered by the ancient Machu Picchu National Park.
 It has a very interesting geography with a rich history, culture, and traditions.
 The Vilcanota Mountain Range contains two of the twenty-highest mountains in the Americas.

-Salkantay Trek Facts
+Salkantay Trek FAQs

 The distance of the Salkantay Trek is 62 kilometers long, assuming you start walking from the small village of Soraypampa to Aguas Calientes.
 However, different companies have their own routes or take a van on some parts of the route.